RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 • The total number of nightclubs

-We’ve created a detailed index for 2024 covering all of these.
+We’ve created a detailed index for 2026 covering all of these.
 So, whether you’re looking for the best place to study or the university with the cheapest pint – we’ve got you covered.

 The best UK universities overall

-DOWNLOAD THE TABLE
+CHECK OUT THE TABLE

 The best UK university for graduate prospects

-The area you choose to study in can also have an impact on your post-university career and it’s useful to think of the next steps open to you – especially if you’ve already relocated to University you may want to find a graduate job in your new area.
+The area you choose to study in can also have an impact on your post-university career and it’s useful to think of the next steps open to you – especially if you’ve already relocated to University, you may want to find a graduate job in your new area.

 The best UK universities for the most affordable lifestyle